Links on Android Authority may earn us a commission. Learn more.

 When comparing the Bose Noise Cancelling Headphones 700 to the Sony WH-1000XM5, it’s clear that both headsets are at the top of their games, but Sony’s noise-cancelling and passive isolation overtakes Bose’s here too.
 The ANC chart below shows that Bose still does a good job attenuating frequencies in the mids and into the lows, but the XM5 headphones are ultimately the better buy.

-As far as sound quality is concerned, the Bose NCH 700 sound better directly out of the box because the WH-1000XM5 boost bass and treble quite a bit more than our house curve recommends.
+As far as sound quality is concerned, the Bose NCH 700 ($379 at Amazon) sound better directly out of the box because the WH-1000XM5 boost bass and treble quite a bit more than our house curve recommends.
 This means that you may have a hard time hearing vocal detail from Sony’s headphones while simultaneously feeling like the treble is too “piercing.”
 You can equalize the sound with either headset and, to Sony’s credit, the Headphone Connect app EQ is more advanced than the Bose Music app EQ.